Ada-Developers-Academy/core-unit-1/approaching-a-problem/intro-to-pair-programming.md

 Pair programming is a method of programming in which two people problem-solve together on the same code simultaneously.
 Typically, during a pair-programming session, the two people trade and alternate the two roles "drive" and "navigator."

 The driver is responsible for using the keyboard and mouse.
-This usually means this person types code and browses through the projects directories and files.
+This usually means this person types code and browses through project directories and files.

 ![Comic of two coworkers deciding to pair program](../assets/approaching-a-problem_pair-programming_driver-navigator.jpeg)
 [(source)](https://medium.com/swlh/writing-code-efficiently-with-a-partner-e9c969674a3b)